The Society of Folk Dance Historians (SFDH)

 Eventually, the Hungarian community recognized his artistic ability, and during the years 1960 to 1962, he was appointed Artistic Director and Choreographer for the Hungarian Ethnic Dance Group of New York.
 During this time, he also studied character dance at the Metropolitan Opera Ballet School and in 1963, he became a dancer, choreographer, and advisor for the Kovach-Rabovsky Hungarian Ballet Bihari, which toured under the auspices of Columbia Artists.
 Except for Andor, this group was comprised of Hungarian dancers who had been trained in the ballet schools of the Soviet Union.
 There he met Cecile Szakács, who was active in the NEA (National Education Association).
 She helped Andor get started with his dancing again and encouraged him to go to the New York City area, where she found a job for him.

 In 1961, in New York City, Andor found some friends with whom he had danced in Hungary.
 He organized the Hungarian Ethnic Dance Group of New York, which appeared on a CBS television program.
 He performed at the New York Town Hall, Washington Constitution Hall International Folk Dance Festival, and many other venues.
-Andor was asked to teach at the Herman's Maine Folk Dance Camp, and it is said that the Herman's went goofy with excitement upon seeing the Hungarian dance.
+Andor was asked to teach at the Michael and Mary Ann Herman's Maine Folk Dance Camp, and it is said that the Herman's went goofy with excitement upon seeing the Hungarian dance.
 They persuaded Andor to teach at their famous Herman Folk Dance House in New York, and in 1962, he taught for the first time at the Maine Folk Dance Camp.
 It was at a Maine camp that Andor met Ann Reed, a teacher of dance and dance fundamentals.
 Andor proposed to Ann with the aid of his Hungarian-English dictionary.
 He married Ann a little over a year later in 1963, after Andor's tour with Bihari.
 Ann, who has her MA Degree in dance, teaches folk, modern, jazz, and square dance, as well as dance composition.
 The couple resided in Illinois where Ann was on the dance faculty at Northern Illinois University.
 Ann is nationally recognized for her work in modern, jazz, and ballet.
 The couple have a son, Stevie.

 Andor went to the west coast to teach.
 Receiving more and more requests to do workshops, he finally had to choose between folk dance teaching and his regular job.
 Fortunately for folk dancers, he went against the immigration officials' advice (they said that there was no future for a professional folk dancer in the country) and chose to make a living as a teacher of Hungarian folk dance.

 Andor worked with several exhibition dance groups, performed on television, and was a dancer-choreographer for Bihari.
-He has choreographed several dance suites for the Duquesne University Tamburitzans and the Brigham Young University Folk Dance Ensemble.
-Andor has taught master classes at major colleges and universities in the United States and Canada, and has served as a teaching staff member on most of the major folk dance camps, such as the Santa Barbara Folk Dance Conference and the San Diego State University Folk Dance Conference in California.
-In the United States he has founded several ensembles.
+He choreographed several dance suites for the Duquesne University Tamburitzans and the Brigham Young University Folk Dance Ensemble.
+Andor taught master classes at major colleges and universities in the United States and Canada, and served as a teaching staff member on most of the major folk dance camps, such as the Santa Barbara Folk Dance Conference and the San Diego State University Folk Dance Conference in California.
+In the United States he founded several ensembles.

 In 1967, Andor and Ann were hired to serve on the dance faculty of New York State University at Cortland, where they continued as full-time professors until 1991.
 During this time, they co-authored three books on Hungarian dance and published frequently in dance and folklore journals.